Cheeseum/Pokemon-MMO/README.md

 ## Compiling
 * run `cake build` for one-time compile
-* alternatively, run `cake watch` for automated compiling
+* Alternatively, run `cake watch` for automated compiling.

 ## Usage
-* simply open index.html in your favorite HTML5 compatible browser
+* Simply open index.html in your favorite HTML5 compatible browser.
+* Some browsers (chromium) will prevent map loading from working.
+If this is the case:
+    * run a small webserver in the cloned repo dir (php -S localhost:8000 works well)
+    * open localhost:8000 instead of index.html

 ## Style
-* _4 spaces_ indentation for code readability
+* _4 spaces_ indentation for code readability.
-* use coffeescript dialogue whenever possible and sane (or=, not, unless, etc)
+* Use coffeescript dialogue whenever possible and sane (or=, not, unless, etc)